 - show: The overall experience presented to guests, from parades to the smallest details.

-- script: The guidelines and training materials for cast members, ensuring consistency in guest interactions.
+- script: The guidelines and training materials for cast members, ensuring every interaction feels authentic and on-brand.